red3/WatchDemo/README.md

 # WatchDemo
-A demo of Apple Watch App
+A demo of Apple Watch